PrincetonUniversity/STELLOPT/VMEC.md

 a given machine.
 Strumberger provides an explanation of how to map the VMEC contravariant vectors to cylindrical space.
 A few packages exist to ease the user into plotting the VMEC data.
-A discussion of toroidal coordinate systems can be found [here](Toroidal Coordinates).
+A discussion of toroidal coordinate systems can be found [Toroidal Coordinate](Toroidal Coordinates).
 A FORTRAN library for manipulation of toroidal equilibria AJAX does exist and is distributed as part of the LIBSTELL package.